 12. Implement the following policies to influence inbound traffic flows using BGP communities.
-As for the previous step, please read the instructions carefully, and discuss within your team, and in your AS, how you are going to implement the following.
+This step introduces the second of three methods of influencing inbound policies.
+Here communities are used, while the final step will introduce the concept of AS path prepends.
+As for the previous step, read the instructions careful, and discuss in your team, and in your AS, how you are going to implement the following.